Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

 In essence, the Va\u{\i}nberg--Br\`{e}gman geometry on a reflexive Banach space $(X,\n{\cdot}_X)$ takes two further steps: moving from the specific Gateaux differentiable convex function $\Psi_\varphi:X\ra\RR^+$ to any Gateaux differentiable convex function $\Psi:X\ra\,]-\infty,\infty]$, and moving from the (symmetric) metric distance $d_{\n{\cdot}_X}(x,y):=\n{x-y}_X$ $\forall x,y\in X$ to the (asymmetric) Va\u{\i}nberg--Br\`{e}gman functional \cite[Eqn.
 (8.5)]{Vainberg:1956}

-with $D_\Psi(x,y):=\infty$ $\forall y\in X\setminus\intefd{\Psi}$, and $\duality{\cdot,\cdot}_{X\times X^\star}$ denoting the Banach space duality.
+with $D_\Psi(x,y):=\infty$ $\forall y\in X\setminus\intefd{\Psi}$, $\duality{\cdot,\cdot}_{X\times X^\star}$ denoting the Banach space duality, $\efd(\Psi)$ denoting a domain of finiteness of $\Psi$, and $\INT$ denoting a topological interior operator on the subsets of $X$ with respect to the topology of $\n{\cdot}_X$.
 (Due to this asymmetry, most of objects in the Va\u{\i}nberg--Br\`{e}gman geometry exist in two, left and right, versions.)
 As a result, it provides an alternative setting of geometric properties on $X$, quantified in terms of a convex function $\Psi$ instead of $\n{\cdot}_X$.
 In particular (see Table \ref{table.comparison.metric.bregman}): $D_\Psi$ acts as an analogue of $(d_{\n{\cdot}_X})^2$; left and right $D_\Psi$-projections (onto left and right $D_\Psi$-Chebysh\"{e}v sets $K$, respectively), respectively, act as analogues of metric projections (onto Chebysh\"{e}v sets $K$)